-Make your journey part of the adventure – Truro sits on the main Paddington - Penzance line making it the perfect place to explore Cornwall
+Truro sits on the main Paddington - Penzance line as well as the branch line to Falmouth.

 The St Ives Bay Line (St Erth – St Ives)